Loading...

 A delightful North Indian snack or side dish made from colocasia leaves smeared with a tangy and spicy chickpea flour paste, then steamed, sliced, and pan-fried until crisp.
 A unique blend of textures and flavors.

-No, you should never eat colocasia leaves raw.
-They contain calcium oxalate crystals which can cause severe itching and irritation in the mouth and throat; these crystals are neutralized only through proper cooking or soaking.
+No, they must never be eaten raw.
+They contain calcium oxalate crystals which cause intense itching and burning in the mouth and throat.
+Cooking thoroughly neutralizes these crystals.

 Explore more ingredients in the other category with complete nutrition information.